fanglores/Advanced-Software-Design/README.md

 - Yandex

 #### Features
+- Request routing
-- Ingress reverse proxy
+Implements K8s ingress reverse proxy functionality.
-- Traffic logging
+- Audit (traffic logging)
+Logging of connections and responses.
+Availability for collecting metrics.
 - Load balancing
+Integration with K8s native load balancing to improve perfomance of the system overall and make it scalable.
 - Single Sing-On
+Integration with SSO protocols and support of the different auth methods.
 - OpenAPI scheme generation
+Automated generation of the OpenAPI scheme based on the source code.
 - Request Validation
+Validation of the requests for corresponding to OpenAPI scheme.
 - Response Caching
+Caching response via key, using defined time-to-live.
+- Errors handling and response customization
+Availability for customization of error pages for different HTTP error codes or responses.

 #### Constrains/Implementation rules/Non-functional requirements
 - Custom Resource Definition (with yaml configuration)